Fuel pumps

 A good fuel card program offers carriers significant per-gallon discounts on diesel, as well as savings on other services.

-Fuel cards are basically partnerships that are designed to drive sales for fuel station merchants.
+Fuel cards are partnerships designed to drive sales for fuel station merchants.
 When a fuel card provider sends its members to partnering truck stops or fuel stops, it receives a cut, usually 2% to 3%, of the fuel sales.
-To drive more of the fuel card’s members to their fuel stops, the merchants offer exclusive discounts off the per-gallon price.
+To drive more fuel card members to their fuel stops, the merchants offer exclusive discounts on the per-gallon price.
 These discounts may be different at each fuel stop location and can change daily, based on fuel prices and settlement rates between the merchant and the fuel card company.

 How Are Fuel Savings Calculated?

 Retail-minus is exactly what it sounds like.
 A certain amount of money is deducted from the per-gallon retail price of fuel.
-That savings is passed along to the fuel card customer.
+Those savings are passed along to the fuel card customer.

 Cost-plus is a little more complicated.
 An independent agency called the Oil Pricing Information Service (OPIS) determines the base or “rack” price of fuel for each location.
-Added to the base price are taxes and transportation costs.
+Taxes and transportations costs are added to the base price.
 The “plus” comes in when other fees are added.
-The cost-plus model is often cheaper than “retail-minus” in parts of the country like California and Hawaii where the cost of transporting fuel to merchants is more expensive.
+The “cost-plus” fuel card model is often cheaper than the “retail-minus” model in parts of the country like California and Hawaii, where transporting fuel to merchants is more expensive.

 Some fuel cards offer fleets a “better of” option.
 With each fuel purchase, the card will automatically select which of the two pricing models provides the most savings.
-That way, fleets and drivers do not have to worry about switching back and forth between retail-minus and cost-plus.
+This allows fleets and drivers to avoid switching back and forth between retail-minus and cost-plus.
 With “better of,” fleets will always get the best available pricing.

 What Happens When You Swipe the Card?